DR RICHARD JERRAM

 Position: Director & Registered Specialist Small Animal Surgery

-He spent seven years in general practice in the Waikato.
+Richard graduated from Massey University in 1987 and spent the next seven years in general practice in the Waikato.
 During this time, he worked with both farm animals and pets but developed a special interest in surgery of dogs and cats.

-Richard is interested in all aspects of surgery of dogs and cats but has special interests in diseases and surgery of the nervous system (particularly surgery of the spine), canine arthroscopy (enabling visualization of the inside of joints without open surgery), and plastic surgery (reconstruction of major skin wounds).
+Richard has over 30 years of surgical experience and is interested in all aspects of surgery of dogs and cats but has special interests in diseases and surgery of the nervous system (particularly surgery of the brain and spine), surgical oncology (the diagnosis and surgical treatment of cancer in dogs and cats), and plastic surgery (the reconstruction of major skin wounds).

-Richard regularly lectures to veterinarians and has published numerous articles on surgical topics in veterinary journals.
-Richard is married with four teenage children and spends his time away from work watching his children play sport, riding his road bike and struggling through triathlons.
+Richard regularly lectures to veterinarians in New Zealand and has published numerous articles on surgical topics in veterinary journals.
+Richard is married with four children and spends his time away from work watching sport, riding his road bike, running, and struggling through triathlons.
 He also has a strong affinity with the sand, surf and cafes of Waihi Beach.
-Richard has a crazy pug puppy (Edna) and one disgruntled Burmese cat (Tusken).
+Richard has a crazy pug dog (Edna) and two disgruntled Burmese cats (Tusken and Patricia).